AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

 Working with particular presentations 2

-(Note: weekend 1 will include induction, introductions, clinical seminars etc).
+(Note: weekend 1 of each cycle will comprise introductions, clinical seminars etc).

 The course is psychoanalytically based and pluralist in approach.
 Within the modules the classical theories of Freud, Jung and Klein will be encountered alongside contemporary approaches including object relations, attachment theory, relational approaches and neuroscience.
 A wide breadth of theories is taught, and trainees are encouraged and helped to form their own personal synthesis from the material covered.
 This is supported in every module right from the start of the course through papers and through discussion of clinical practice.
 A further advantage of the system of Cycles is that in the clinical seminar groups, new trainees will be joining trainees who are already in practice and who will have important learning experiences to share.